If you’re shopping for a set of All-Clad cookware, you might be wondering:

 The stainless steel interior has a starburst finish, which is achieved by a chemical-free sanding operation.
 This unique finish results in a stick-resistant cooking surface that promotes browning and searing.

 Although the pots and pans in the D3 collection have some heft, they’re lightweight compared to other collections.
-For example, the D3 12-inch frying pan weighs 3 pounds, and the D5 12-inch frying pan, which has thicker, 5-ply construction, weighs 4 pounds.
+For example, the D3 12-inch frying pan weighs 3 pounds, and the Copper Core 12-inch frying pan, which has a dense copper middle layer, weighs 3.7 pounds.

 Lots of options: